mathworks-robotics/templates-robocup-robot-manipulation-challenge/eCertificates/README.md

 <!-- This is the "Title of the contribution" that was approved during the Community Contribution Review Process -->

-By becoming finalists to the RoboCup Autonomous Robot Manipulation Challenge, participants demonstrate mastery of the following skills:
+By becoming finalists and semi-finalists to the RoboCup Autonomous Robot Manipulation Challenge, participants demonstrate mastery of the following skills:

 * Robot manipulator programming
 * Interfacing with ROS-based robot controllers